 Last July, GSK admitted that senior employees at its China division appeared to have breached Chinese law, after authorities alleged that employees had bribed government officials, pharmaceutical industry groups, hospitals and doctors to promote sales.
-You can get best essay writing service using the internet from the professional editors.

 Brushing off the probe, GSK chief executive Andrew Witty said the group's annual performance was in line with expectations and forecast that group revenues would grow by around two percent in 2014.

 "GSK's trading performance in 2013 was in line with our guidance, despite some unexpected challenges and reflected the improving balance of our sales base," MR Witty said in the earnings release.